 Key points

-- When purchasing an annuity, death benefits can include value protection or guarantee periods.
+• When buying an annuity, extra death benefits include value protection or guarantee periods.

-- If you haven’t chosen any death benefits at outset when purchasing your annuity, then nothing will be payable unless you select a joint annuity and your partner lives longer than you.
+• If you have not chosen any death benefits when buying your annuity, nothing will be payable after your death.
+Unless you select a joint life annuity and your partner lives longer than you.

-- The amount of tax you pay on your income is treated like your salary and depends on your total income for the tax year and your tax rate.
+• The amount of tax you pay on your income is treated like your salary.
+It depends on your total income for the tax year and your tax rate.

-- If the total value of your pension arrangements when taken, exceed the lifetime allowance, you may have additional tax charges to pay.
+• If the total value of your pension funds when taken exceed your individual Lump Sum Allowance (iLSA), you may have extra tax charges to pay.

-- Lifetime annuity payments from value protection, guarantee periods and joint life annuities are normally tax-free if you as the original annuitant is under 75 when you die.
+• Lifetime annuity payments from value protection, guarantee periods and joint life annuities are normally tax-free.
+This applies if the original annuitant is under 75 when they die.

-- Income due under value protection, guarantee periods and joint life annuities are subject to tax at the marginal rate of the recipient if the original annuitant is 75 or over when they die.
+• Income due under guarantee periods and joint life annuities are subject to tax at the marginal rate of the recipient.
+This applies if the original annuitant is 75 or over when they die.

-- Payments under a guarantee period may be subject to inheritance tax.
+• Payments under value protection or a guarantee period may be subject to inheritance tax.

 Should I choose to protect my annuity?

-Should you die in the early years of your annuity plan, the total income you receive may be less than the pension fund used to purchase the annuity.
-Selecting a death benefit, either value protection or a guarantee minimum payment period, allows you to protect against this.
+If you die in the early years of your annuity plan, the total income you receive may be less than the amount used to buy the annuity.
+Selecting a death benefit, either value protection or a guarantee period, offers some protection against this.

-If you have loved ones who rely on your income, such as a spouse, partner or financial dependants, opting to include features that provide death benefits to your lifetime annuity could offer peace of mind that your family may receive some financial support when you are no longer able to provide for them.
+If you have a spouse, partner or financial dependants who rely on your income, adding death benefits to your annuity could offer peace of mind.
+It may be reassuring to know that your family may receive some financial support when you are no longer able to provide for them.

-However, you need to consider your needs, as selecting to add these features could have a significant impact on the level of income you receive.
+But you need to consider your needs.
+Adding these features could have a significant impact on the level of income you receive.

 Seeking advice before taking out an annuity

 Once you take out a lifetime annuity, you have a 30-day cancellation notice period.
-After this, you can’t change your mind, nor can you change or remove any death benefits you add to your annuity.
+After this, you can’t change your mind, or change or remove any death benefits you add to your annuity.

-It is therefore crucial that you understand your options, so you can make an informed decision that’s right for you and your circumstances.
+So, it's crucial you understand your options, so you can make an informed decision that’s right for you and your circumstances.

-Our friendly customer service team can provide you with support in completing your lifetime annuity application and can talk you through the different options available to you.
-However, as a non-advised service, we can’t provide you with financial advice.
+Our friendly customer service team can help you complete your lifetime annuity application.
+They can talk you through the different options available to you.
+But, as a non-advised service, we can’t provide you with financial advice.

 We recommend the following government service as a source of reference: